 Although all LearningSpace content came across, some pages - such as those which were only designed to help navigate the site - were not imported.
 If you're looking for something specific, you could try searching for the material here.
-For more information on other LearningSpace tools and features, please read this page here.
+For more information on other LearningSpace tools and features, please read our page on LearningSpace tools.

 If you can't find something and would like us to look into why, alert us through the comments section on this page.